dvtranmit/Game_of_Life/README.txt

 Basic Simulation---------------------------------------------------------

-        To run the program without any modifications, use the following command:
+        To run the program without modifications, use the following command:

         >$ python gol.py